miykael/atlasreader/README.md

 # AtlasReader

 This package provides a Python interface for generating coordinate tables and region labels from statistical MRI images.
+It is intended for neuroscience researchers and neuroimaging enthusiasts who are looking for a quick and easy way to localize and extract relevant peak and cluster information and create informative and nice looking overview figures.

 If you are using `atlasreader` in your publication, please cite the following paper: